By Keith Buglewicz

-As if the 2013 Maserati GranTurismo weren't sporty enough, push a dash-mounted Sport button and the exhaust song becomes more intense, shifts get quicker and the Skyhook adjustable-damping suspension delivers a firmer ride and sharper handling.
+While it seems superfluous to add a "Sport" button to something like the 2014 Maserati GranTurismo, one push and the exhaust sings more intensely, shifts quicken, and the Skyhook adjustable-damping suspension delivers a firmer ride and sharper handling.

-Even the shift paddles for the 2013 GranTurismo's 6-speed automatic transmission embody the same artistic flair and bold design as the rest of the car.
-The long, racing-style paddles are made of light alloy and provide tactile manual shift control that enhances the driving experience.
+We love the long, racing-style shift paddles for the 2014 GranTurismo's 6-speed automatic transmission.
+They embody the same artistic flair and bold design as the rest of the car, with light-alloy construction and a tactile shift control enhancing the driving experience.

-The Maserati GranTurismo's bodywork is form-fitting and low-slung.
-A long, curvaceous hood, prominent oval grille and triple air vents on each front fender create a classic visage.
-For 2013, the Sport Coupe and Convertible get a facelift, with more aggressive air intakes in front (similar to the race-inspired MC's) and new headlights.
+The 2014 GranTurismo's low-slung bodywork features a long, curvaceous hood, prominent oval grille and triple air vents on each front fender, a modern form-fitting take on the classic sports coupe.
+A facelift last year gave the coupe more aggressive air intakes in front and new headlights.
 The base Convertible continues with the former front-end style.
-All 2013 GranTurismos roll on big, 20-inch alloy wheels.
+All GranTurismos roll on big, 20-inch alloy wheels.
 The GranTurismo MC Coupe has bodywork inspired by the racing Stradale, employing a wider front spoiler and rear diffuser to make the car more stable at speed.

 Present and accounted for are features you'd expect in a $130,000 sports-luxury car, such as navigation (7-inch screen), extensive leather trim, heated power front seats with memory, a Bose surround-sound audio system with satellite radio and Bluetooth/iPod integration, a hard drive to store music, rear parking sensors, and rain-sensing wipers.
 On the convertible GranTurismos, the A/C settings adjust automatically based on whether the top is up or down.

-Maserati offers a staggering degree of personalization.
+Maserati offers a staggering degree of personalization for the GranTurismo.
 The convertible top comes in six colors.
 The interior can be trimmed in black chrome or exotic woods like padouk and wenge.
 There are eight different finishes for the brake calipers and four different wheel designs, each available in bright silver or dark charcoal.
 The MC Coupe is available with exterior carbon-fiber accents.
 Convertibles can be optioned with a wind-stop screen behind the front seats to reduce turbulence.
-What you can't get in a GranTurismo are high-tech options like night vision, a head-up instrument display, or dynamic cruise control.
+Conspicuous by their absence in this exotic sports coupe are high-tech options like night vision, a head-up instrument display, or dynamic cruise control.

-The heart of this Maserati is its melodic, high-spirited 4.7-liter V8 co-developed with Ferrari.
-For the new GranTurismo Sport, it makes an authoritative 454 horsepower, and that tune has been extended to the Convertible Sport and MC Coupe.
-The base GranTurismo Convertible now uses the 444-horsepower version of this engine previously fitted to the MC.
-Though not particularly fuel-efficient, this engine is smooth, responsive and strong.
-Its song becomes especially intoxicating in Sport mode, when an exhaust-system bypass valve opens above 3,000 rpm.
-The GranTurismo's 6-speed automatic transmission offers a Sport mode for quicker shifts, a Manual setting for full manual gear selection via steering column-mounted paddle shifters, and an Ice mode for low-grip situations where the transmission starts out in 2nd gear.
+The heart of this Maserati is its melodic, high-spirited 4.7-liter V8 engine.
+Co-developed with Ferrari, it makes 454 horsepower in GranTurismo coupes and in the Convertible Sport.
+The base GranTurismo Convertible now uses the 444-horsepower version of this engine.
+Fuel economy isn't great, but it's smooth, responsive and strong.
+In Sport mode, it is especially intoxicating when the exhaust system bypass-valve opens above 3,000 rpm.
+The GranTurismo's 6-speed automatic transmission also offers a Sport mode for quicker shifts, a Manual setting for full manual gear selection via steering column-mounted paddle shifters, and an Ice mode for low-grip situations where the transmission starts out in 2nd gear.